 I ended up having the Evian crates wrapped in plastic at the airport for €25 and then Air France charged me another €70 to fly them home, so in reality I spent almost €100 for these crates but I love them so much, I think they are totally worth it.

-I am currently using one of the crates for our plant and the other one is our printer stand until I find a replacement.
-I could also use one for a bed for Lola or to hold my records.
+I am currently using one of the crates for our plant Josephine and the other one is our printer stand until I find a replacement.
+I was thinking of using one for a bed for Lola (she’s probably too big) or to hold my records.
 They are super cute and functional.

-Have you ever been on a mission for a sought-after item?
+Have you ever been on a mission for an impossible-to-find item?
 It’s so much harder here in France because my go-to websites don’t ship here.
 Yet, it’s still fun to search for treasures.

 4 thoughts on “My Evian water bottle crates”

 This is Vanessa (the French girl from Madrid, we exchanged a message a few weeks back), you crack me up with your Evian crate’s adventures!
 This is so funny.
 I understand you because I’m the same whenever I have to have something, I get very stubborn and I don’t give up until I have it 🙂 I’ sure you must know “Le Bon Coin” website, maybe you could have found one of those crate?
 It’s the most used website for all second hand stuff in France, so you can find some treasures there sometimes.
 Thank you for the funny post it made me smile, and your pictures are always so pretty.
 Keep telling us about your travel adventures in France and abroad!
 A big hug from Spain. xx

 Salut Vanessa, I wish I could figure out how to use Le bon coin, Google translate doesn’t work well for me!

 I wish I could find them online to get an idea of how much people are selling them for.